sylvain-pierrot/DinoDNS/README.md

 ## Overview

-**DinoDNS** is a lightweight, developer-friendly DNS server designed for custom domain resolution, dynamic record handling, and log-friendly observability.
+**DinoDNS** is a lightweight, developer-friendly DNS server designed for custom domain resolution, dynamic record handling, smart query forwarding, and log-friendly observability.

 > Based on the specifications defined in [RFC 1035 – Domain Names: Implementation and Specification](https://www.rfc-editor.org/rfc/rfc1035).